 Shallow water offshore development

-FIRST Exploration & Production (FIRST E&P) holds 40% stake in the leases and is the operator, while Nigerian National Petroleum Corporation (NNPC) holds the remaining 60% stake.
+FIRST Exploration & Production (FIRST E&P) holds a 40% stake in the leases and is the operator while Nigerian National Petroleum Corporation (NNPC) holds the remaining 60% stake.
 Chevron Nigeria earlier held 40% interest in the licenses, which was acquired by FIRST E&P in February 2015.

-The offshore field development project is planned to be developed in two phases with a combined investment of $1.08bn.
-The final investment decision on the project was made in July 2018, while first oil is expected in 2019.
+The offshore field development project is being developed in two phases with a combined investment of $1.08bn.
+The final investment decision on the project was made in July 2018 while the first oil production commenced in October 2020.

-The Anyala field lies 23km away from the Madu field in OML 83, covering an area of 125km².
+The Anyala field lies 23km away from the Madu field in oil mining lease OML 83, covering an area of 125km².
 It was discovered in 1972 by the Anyala-1 discovery well, which encountered 55m of net pay.
 The field reservoir is a large anticline structure located in 55m of water.